Below, find short descriptions about the level of access to places of interest in and around Yogyakarta.

 Access at PRAMBANAN

 To get onto Prambanan’s central courtyard, rather steep stairs need to be climbed.
 So far, no ramp is available, although this is in planning.
-With the kind permission of the Prambanan Conservation Agency, however, we can use a back entrance which is a little bumpy but has no stairs.
+Very unfortunately, a small but stair-free back entrance has recently been closed and cannot be used for wheelchair users anymore.
+We hope the Prambanan Conservation Agency will reconsider this.

 Access at CANDI SEWU

-Again, a side-way provides stairless access to the temple complex, to stroll around between the amazing heaps of stones.
+Located 800 Meter away from the Prambanan, we are allowed to use a car to reach Sewu temple for guests with mobility difficulties.
+A side-way provides stairless access to the temple complex, to stroll around between the amazing heaps of stones.

 Access at CANDI PLAOSAN